plubgoard/Pokemon-Go-Catch-Rates/README.md

 Determining the number of throws before a Pokémon will be 80% likely to have been caught requires the utilization of the **geometric distribution**.
 The geometric distribution is a distribution that represents exactly this: the number of failures before a likely success, to a given percentile.
 In R, this can be calculated using the function `qgeom(percentile,probability)`, where `percentile` is the percent certainty to which we want to calculate, and `probability` is the probability of success on a given trial.

-Therefore, the formula for $Throws$,
+Therefore, the formula for `Throws`,

 ```{r}
 throwsCatch <- function(pcatch) {